 - 1. We will identify children and young people as early as possible so that they and their families get the right support at the right time. - 2.
 We will assess children and young people based on their individual needs and we will work with families to understand what works and what needs to change. - 3.
-We will have clear assessment and review processes that describe who does what and when on an ongoing basis. - 4.
-We will work together with other services to identify and assess need. - All our plans will be high quality and have a focus on long term aspirations and outcomes
+We will have clear assessment and review processes that describe who does what and when. - 4.
+We will work together with other services to identify and assess need. - 5.
+All our plans will have a focus on long term aspirations and outcomes